Miller Center for Interreligious Learning & Leadership

 - Adult Learning: The staff and affiliated faculty of the Miller Center offer various adult education courses on the religious thought and practices of Judaism, Christianity, and Islam.

-The Betty Ann Greenbaum Miller Center for Interreligious Learning & Leadership is a member organization of the Association for College and University Religious Affairs and the Council of Centers on Jewish-Christian Relations as well as an affiliate of the Association of Theological Schools but is not an accredited member of the Association.
+The Betty Ann Greenbaum Miller Center for Interreligious Learning & Leadership of Hebrew College is a member organization of the Association for College and University Religious Affairs and the Council of Centers on Jewish-Christian Relations as well as an affiliate of the Association of Theological Schools but is not an accredited member of the Association.
 Miller Center was established through a generous gift from Dan Miller, a member of the Hebrew College Board of Trustees and husband of the late Betty Ann Greenbaum Miller (of blessed memory), MAJS’05.

 Betty Ann Greenbaum Miller z”l